Katherine Guest, MSc. Supervisor, Psychotherapist, EMDR practitioner

-This service is only for clients aged 16 and over
+This service is only for clients aged 18 and over.

-Life as a psychotherapist began 17 years ago for me when I started a degree in Psychology.
+Life as a psychotherapist began 20 years ago for me when I started a degree in Psychology.
 I then went on to study Integrative Psychotherapeutic Counselling and Integrative Psychotherapy.
 I trained in a core modality (Transactional Analysis) and also learnt other modalities that would be useful to my work, such as existential, person-centred, psychodynamic and gestalt therapies.
-Following this, I trained in High Intensity Cognitive Behavioural Therapy (CBT) and, more recently, Eye Movement Desensitisation and Reprocessing (EMDR).
+Following this, I trained in High Intensity Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR).
+(So what does all that mean?
+Basically I have learnt, and have experience of, lots of different ways to help).

 Sometimes trying to establish what sort of therapy to embark on can be a daunting task.
 The following may be useful to enable you to decide if my learning and experience can be of benefit to you.
 Below are a few examples of the struggles people have come with, that they have either overcome thanks to our therapy or have learnt to cope with: